Corrib gas project: Gas field

 The Corrib gas field is located about 83 km off Erris Head in County Mayo, in an area known as the Slyne Trough in water depths of 355 m.
 Reserves in the field are believed to be about 1 Tcuft, 70% of the volume of the Kinsale field.
 The gas originates from a Triassic Sandstone reservoir 3000 m below the seabed.
 The natural gas in the Corrib Gas Field is a very pure form of gas, consisting of approximately 97% methane and ethane.
 The Corrib gas does not contain hydrogen sulfide and carbon dioxide makes up only 0.3% of the total amount of gas.

 There are five production wells at the Corrib field, drilled by Transocean Sedco 711 semi-submersible drilling rig.
 Each well has a "christmas tree" structure above it that contains the control and monitoring equipment.
 This subsea production system was constructed by Vetco, the offshore drilling and production supplier.
 Flexible individual flowlines will run from each well to a production manifold which will feed the gas into the main pipeline.
 There is no production platform installed in the field.
 Production at the gas field is remotely controlled from the Bellanaboy Bridge terminal.

+Corrib Gas is expected to run out in 2026 or 2027 as its production peaked before 2020.